 Using Explore, users can compare two or more data sets to reveal what makes target audiences, customer segments and brands unique and similar.
 Explore equips teams with specific linguistic insights to inform marketing strategy, product development, customer service delivery and more.

 Explore and Heartbeat are designed to work in tandem.
-Explore can reveal interesting things in your data that can then be grouped into themes and tracked over time in Heartbeat.
+Explore can reveal interesting things in your data that can then be grouped into themes to track consumer trends over time in Heartbeat.
 Where a Heartbeat chart reveals an interesting change or consumer trend, you can isolate a period of time and create a comparison using Explore to interrogate the change in more detail.